 Tax-loss harvesting.
 Considering recent market volatility, you may have experienced some losses.
-By selling those assets, you could potentially use them to offset current or future gains.
-Your tax advisor can explain some important caveats to this strategy, Drossman adds.
+By selling those assets, you could potentially use the losses to offset current or future gains.
+Your tax advisor can explain some important caveats to this strategy.

 Roth IRA Conversion.
 If you’re thinking about converting assets in a traditional IRA to a Roth IRA, 2023 might be a good year to do so, notes the NWS team.
 But you’ll have to pay tax on any previously untaxed IRA contributions and gains when you convert.
 Still, converting to a Roth IRA at a time when your investments may be temporarily lower due to volatility could help reduce your tax obligation when you convert, and for a unique set of taxpayers 2023 could be an especially good year to convert to a Roth IRA.
 The SECURE Act 2.0 increased the age for mandatory retirement plan distributions to age 73 effective January 1, 2023.
 Without the need to take a mandatory distribution, certain taxpayers may be in a lower tax bracket, providing an ideal time to convert to a Roth IRA.

 Lifetime gifts.
 The current $10 million lifetime gift tax exemption is indexed annually for inflation.
 For 2023, the exemption stands at $12.92 million and will rise to $13.61 million in 2024.
 But in 2026 the exemption is scheduled to drop to about $7 million.
 If you own assets that have declined in value, now may be a good time to include those in your gifting plans.
 Temporarily reduced values could enable you to give that much more without triggering gift taxes, the NWS team points out.